-The fair values of the Group's investment properties measured at fair value and property, plant and equipment carried at revalued amount aggregated P4,370.9 million, comprising 74% of the Group's consolidated assets as at December 31, 2020.
-The fair value gain on investment properties recognized in the consolidated statement of comprehensive income amounted to P85.8 million for the year ended December 31, 2020.
-The appraisal increase on property, plant and equipment recognized under other comprehensive income amounted to P14.4 million, net of tax, for the year ended December 31, 2020.
-The Group engaged the services of an independent firm of appraisers to determine the appraised values of these assets.
+The fair values of the Group's investment properties and the revalued amounts of property, plant and equipment aggregated \$\text{P4},632.4\$ million, comprising 75% of the Group's consolidated assets as at December 31, 2021.
+The fair value gain on investment properties recognized in the consolidated statement of comprehensive income amounted to \$\text{P313.6}\$ million in 2021.
+The appraisal increase on property, plant and equipment recognized under other comprehensive income amounted to \$\text{P47.2}\$ million, net of tax, in 2021.
+The Group engaged the services of an independent firm of appraisers to determine the appraised values of these nonfinancial assets.

-We considered the valuation of these nonfinancial assets measured at fair value as a key audit matter because of its significance and the determination of the fair values and selection of appropriate valuation methodology thereof, involve significant judgment and estimation.
-Our audit procedures included, among others, understanding of the valuation process of the these nonfinancial assets measured at fair value, evaluating the appraisal reports prepared by the independent firm of appraisers that support the fair values of these nonfinancial assets measured at fair value, and reviewing the calculation of the fair value adjustments.
+We considered the valuation of these nonfinancial assets measured at fair value as a key audit matter because of its significance and the determination of the respective values and selection of appropriate valuation methodology thereof, involve significant judgment and estimation.
+Our audit procedures included, among others, understanding of the valuation process of these nonfinancial assets, evaluating the appraisal reports prepared by the independent firm of appraisers that support the fair value determination, and reviewing the underlying assumptions and calculation of the valuation adjustments.
 We also evaluated the professional qualifications and objectivity of the independent firm of appraisers.
-Moreover, we reviewed the adequacy of the disclosures of these nonfinancial assets measured at fair value discussed in Note 11 to the consolidated financial statements, including the fair value adjustments.
+Moreover, we reviewed the adequacy of the related disclosures in Notes 11 and 12 to the consolidated financial statements.